mspnp/cloud-design-patterns/docs/pipes-and-filters.md

 }
 ```

 This role contains a `ServiceBusPipeFilter` object.
 The `OnStart` method in the role connects to the queues for receiving input messages and posting output messages (the names of the queues are defined in the `Constants` class).
 The `Run` method invokes the `OnPipeFilterMessagesAsync` method to perform some processing on each message that's received (in this example, the processing is simulated by waiting for a short period of time).
-When processing is complete, a new message is constructed containing the results (in this case, the input message is simply augmented with a custom property), and this message is posted to the output queue.
+When processing is complete, a new message is constructed containing the results (in this case, the input message has a custom property added), and this message is posted to the output queue.

 The sample code contains another worker role named `PipeFilterBRoleEntry` in the PipeFilterB project.
 This role is similar to `PipeFilterARoleEntry` except that it performs different processing in the `Run` method.
-In the example solution, these two roles are combined to construct a pipeline; the output queue for the `PipeFilterARoleEntry` role is the input queue for the `PipeFilterBRoleEntry` role.
+In the example solution, these two roles are combined to construct a pipeline, the output queue for the `PipeFilterARoleEntry` role is the input queue for the `PipeFilterBRoleEntry` role.

-The sample solution also provides two further roles named `InitialSenderRoleEntry` (in the InitialSender project) and `FinalReceiverRoleEntry` (in the FinalReceiver project).
+The sample solution also provides two additional roles named `InitialSenderRoleEntry` (in the InitialSender project) and `FinalReceiverRoleEntry` (in the FinalReceiver project).
 The `InitialSenderRoleEntry` role provides the initial message in the pipeline.
 The `OnStart` method connects to a single queue and the `Run` method posts a method to this queue.
 This queue is the input queue used by the `PipeFilterARoleEntry` role, so posting a message to it causes the message to be received and processed by the `PipeFilterARoleEntry` role.
 The processed message then passes through the `PipeFilterBRoleEntry` role.

 The input queue for the `FinalReceiveRoleEntry` role is the output queue for the `PipeFilterBRoleEntry` role.
 The `Run` method in the `FinalReceiveRoleEntry` role, shown below, receives the message and performs some final processing.
 Then it writes the values of the custom properties added by the filters in the pipeline to the trace output.